CyberLocd/Azure-SOC/README.md

  - Demonstrated competency in setting up a honeynet.
  - Expanded knowledge of firewall configurations
  - Acquired expertise in incident response protocols, effectively mitigating security breaches.
- - Enhanced skills in system hardening techniques to fortify network infrastructure.
+ - Enhanced skills in system hardening techniques to fortify network infrastructure using NIST 800-53.
  - Proficient in creating insightful dashboards for comprehensive security monitoring.
- - Advanced understanding of vulnerability management practices to proactively safeguard against threats.
+ - Advanced understanding of vulnerability management practices to safeguard against threats proactively.

 ### Services/Tools Used
 - 1 Linux and 2 Windows VM